jovotech/jovo-framework/docs/routing.md

 #### prioritizedOverUnhandled

-There might be some handlers where you decide that they are more important than `UHANDLED`, even if they're ranked below it in the `matches`.
+There might be some handlers where you decide that they are more important than `UNHANDLED`, even if they're ranked below it in the `matches`.
 You can highlight them as prioritized by adding the `prioritizedOverUnhandled` property.
 [Learn more about `prioritizedOverUnhandled` in the handler docs](./handlers.md#prioritizedOverUnhandled).

 If a handler is prioritized, the property gets added to the `matches` element: